AlikSF/NEWCRM/README.md

 - Reports and analytics
 - Dark mode support

-## Database
+## Database Setup

-This app uses **SQL.js** for local database storage.
-All data is stored in your browser's localStorage, so no external database service is required.
+This app uses Bolt's managed database for data persistence.

+### Setting Up the Database

+1. Go to Project Settings in Bolt
+2. Click on the "Database" section
+3. Copy the contents of `database-schema.sql` and paste it into the database query editor
+4. Run the query to create all required tables

-The database is automatically initialized with sample data when you first run the app.
+The app will automatically initialize the database with sample data on first run.

 ## Run Locally